uclaacm/hackschool-f21/session-6-async-and-web-api/README.md

 > Note: We can also have objects within objects!

 ### Object Notation
 Very often, it's useful to store these objects as string representations.
 This string representation of a javascript object is known as JSON, or JavaScript Object Notation.
 Converting from a JSON value to an object is really easy!
-To demonstrate here's what our `dogecoin` object would look like as JSON.
+To demonstrate here's what our `joke` object would look like as JSON.

 ```JSON
 {